 The EVF/OVF is very similar to the X100T.
 The major difference is that it adapts to your different lenses.

-With the EVF they’ve increased the frame rate to 85fps making it silky smooth and it now has a 2.36m-dot resolution.
+With the EVF, the frame rate has been increased to 85fps, making it silky smooth.
+It also has a 2.36m-dot resolution.

-The LCD improvement is very nice now featuring a 3″ 1.62m-dot display.
-As a comparison, the XT1 is something like a 1.04m-dot display, the Sony A7rII is about 1.2m-dot, the Sony A6300 is about 0.9m-dot and the Samsung NX1 is about 1.03m-dot.
-So it seems to be outperforming most of the competition in the mirrorless segment and is now one of the, if not the better LCD screens I’ve used on a camera to date.
-I really like it!
+The LCD improvement is very nice now, featuring a 3″ 1.62m-dot display.
+As a comparison, the XT1 is something like a 1.04m-dot display, the Sony A7rII is about 1.2m-dot, the Sony A6300 is about 0.9m-dot, and the Samsung NX1 is about 1.03m-dot.
+So, it seems to outperform most of the competition in the mirrorless segment and is now one of the, if not the better, LCD screens I’ve used on a camera to date.
+I like it!

 File Sizes – Uncompressed vs Lossless

-The X-Pro 2 is following the trend of allowing us to shoot uncompressed.
-Sony started doing that as does Nikon.
+The X-Pro 2 follows the trend of allowing us to shoot uncompressed.
+Sony and Nikon have started doing that.

 While shooting uncompressed is nice, it does have some major drawbacks.
-One is that the files sizes are huge, about twice the size.
-The other problem is the bigger files will fill your buffer quicker resulting in a noticeable slowdown when burst shooting.
-If you do a lot of burst shooting, I could see this becoming a problem and you might want to get as fast of a memory card as possible to counteract this.
+One is that the file sizes are huge, about twice the size.
+The other problem is the bigger files will fill your buffer quicker, resulting in a noticeable slowdown when burst shooting.
+If you do a lot of burst shooting, I could see this becoming a problem, and you might want to get as fast of a memory card as possible to counteract this.

-Compared to the competition, I should mention that all Sony cameras memory card write speed tops out at about 34MB/s, while the X-Pro 2 is capable of 80MB/s+.
-So for the sports or nature photographer that shoot in burst mode a lot, you’ll be clearing your buffer almost three times as quickly.
-Not sure why you would buy a rangefinder to shoot sports or birdies, but rest assured, it will work great.
+Compared to the competition, I should mention that the memory card writing speed of all Sony cameras tops out at about 34MB/s, while the X-Pro 2 is capable of 80MB/s+.
+So, for sports or nature photographers who shoot in burst mode a lot, you’ll be clearing your buffer almost three times as quickly.
+I’m not sure why you would buy a rangefinder to shoot sports or birdies, but rest assured, it will work great.

-See the RAW Compressed vs RAW Uncompressed comparison here.
-I did this comparison with the X-T2, but the results on the X-Pro2 are the same.
+See the comparison between RAW Compressed and RAW Uncompressed.
+I made this comparison with the X-T2, but the results on the X-Pro2 were the same.

 File Sizes